Badge photo

 t2 = sel_train[((sel_train.year == 2014) & (sel_train.month >= 8))]

 In the original train and test DataFrames, test contained data from 2015, and train contained data from 2013 and 2014.
 We split this data so that anything after July 2014 is in t2, and anything before is in t1.
-This gives us smaller training and testing sets with similar characteristics to train and test.
+This gives us smaller training and testing sets with similar characteristics to the full train and test datasets.

 If is_booking is 0, it represents a click, and a 1 represents a booking. test contains only booking events, so we'll need to sample t2 to only contain bookings as well.